Skip to Main Content

 BEFORE

-You can request a consultation by making an appointment online or sending an email to a librarian directly.
+You can request a consultation by making an appointment online (see "Meet with a Librarian" on the the Ask a Librarian page) or sending an email to a librarian directly.
 We recommend requesting an appointment at least a few business days in advance to allow time for the librarian to prepare.
 The more prepared the librarian is, the more useful the consultation will be for you.
 So plan ahead!

 When scheduling the appointment, the librarian will let you know where you can plan to meet in the library.
 The librarian may also set up and share with you technical details for how to join a virtual meeting, if that is your preference.
 Librarians typically use a tool called Zoom for remote consultations.